hexatomic/hexatomic.github.io/src/documentation/tooling/index.md

-documentation "usable" for a reader may depend on a specific reader's approach to documentation as well as her own preferences, some factors of usability are more easily quantifiable, e.g., a representation's ability to display well on different devices - what is usually a feature of responsive or reactive design paradigms.
+documentation "usable" for a reader may depend on a specific reader's approach to documentation as well as her own preferences, some factors of usability are more easily quantifiable, e.g., a representation's ability to display well on different devices - which is usually a feature of responsive or reactive design paradigms.
 Further factors include the existence and behaviour of a table of contents or menu, font choices, colour schemes, intuitivity of interfaces, simplicity, and a consistent style that users can "learn".